nmarks99/led-matrix-project/README.md

 Baud rate = 57600

 ## Run this line to compile executable using pystaller:
-pyinstaller.exe --onefile --icon=pyapp_icon.ico --windowed main.py
+pyinstaller.exe --onefile --icon=pyapp_icon.ico main.py
+**using the windowed command causes it to crash, so I am not using it for now**